 We’re totally biased, but our personal favorite tool is Spliquity, Linkilaw’s startup equity calculator.
 Spliquity is an automated, unbiased tech tool to calculate equity splits between co-founders.
 Based on the experiences of thousands of startups, it weighs all of the various factors that you should consider during your equity split discussion.
 It then provides a transparent breakdown of your results, allowing co-founders to compare results and start an honest dialogue.

 Following these tips will help you avoid common pitfalls in reaching a fair equity split.
-If you want a lawyer’s input, you can also book a free legal session with Linkilaw to discuss your equity split or answer any other legal questions you have.
+If you want a lawyer’s input, you can also book a call with our legal team to discuss your equity split or answer any other legal questions you have.